Using 3D Data for Visualization

 Features of the Direct 3Dview include:

-- Smallest viewer on the web – the one-time plug-in is only 130KB
+- The smallest viewer on the web - the one-time plug-in is only 130KB

 - Smaller digital file sizes = faster download times